History of the Soviet Union (1964–1982): Defense policy

-Dmitriy Ustinov, Minister of Defense from 1976 to 1984, dominated Soviet national security policy alongside Andrei Gromyko and Yuri Andropov during the final years of Brezhnev's rule.
+Dmitriy Ustinov, Minister of Defense from 1976 to 1984, dominated Soviet national security policy alongside Andrei Gromyko and Yuri Andropov during the final years of Brezhnev's leadership.

 The Soviet Union launched a large military build-up in 1965 by expanding both nuclear and conventional arsenals.
 The Soviet leadership believed a strong military would be useful leverage in negotiating with foreign powers, and increase the Eastern Bloc's security from attacks.
 In the 1970s, the Soviet leadership concluded that a war with the capitalist countries might not necessarily become nuclear, and therefore they initiated a rapid expansion of the Soviet conventional forces.
 Due to the Soviet Union's relatively weaker infrastructure compared to the United States, the Soviet leadership believed that the only way to surpass the First World was by a rapid military conquest of Western Europe, relying on sheer numbers alone.
 The Soviet Union achieved nuclear parity with the United States by the early 1970s, after which the country consolidated itself as a superpower.
 The apparent success of the military build-up led the Soviet leadership to believe that the military, and the military alone, according to Willard Frank, "bought the Soviet Union security and influence".

 Brezhnev had, according to some of his closest advisors, been concerned for a very long time about the growing military expenditure in the 1960s.
 Advisers have recounted how Brezhnev came into conflict with several top-level military industrialists, the most notable being Marshal Andrei Grechko, the Minister of Defense.
 In the early 1970s, according to Anatoly Aleksandrov-Agentov, one of Brezhnev's closest advisers, Brezhnev attended a five-hour meeting to try to convince the Soviet military establishment to reduce military spending.
 In the meeting an irritated Brezhnev asked why the Soviet Union should, in the words of Matthew Evangelista, "continue to exhaust" the economy if the country could not be promised a military parity with the West; the question was left unanswered.
 When Grechko died in 1976, Dmitriy Ustinov took his place as Defense Minister.
 Ustinov, although a close associate and friend of Brezhnev, hindered any attempt made by Brezhnev to reduce national military expenditure.
 In his later years, Brezhnev lacked the will to reduce defense expenditure, due to his declining health.
 According to the Soviet diplomat Georgy Arbatov, the military–industrial complex functioned as Brezhnev's power base within the Soviet hierarchy even if he tried to scale-down investments.